 L4 / IC3 · 3–5 years

-Machine Learning Engineer interviews sit between Data Scientist and Software Engineer.
-The coding bar is closer to SWE — algorithmic questions on top of pandas / numpy data manipulation — and the system design round tests how you'd build the infrastructure around a model, not just the model itself.
+If you're prepping for ML Engineer, expect a loop that sits between Data Scientist and Software Engineer.
+The coding bar is closer to SWE, algorithmic questions on top of pandas / numpy data manipulation, and the system design round tests how you'd build the infrastructure around a model, not just the model itself.

 At most major tech companies the loop is: recruiter screen, coding (often LeetCode-medium plus an ML implementation question), ML system design at moderate scale, an applied-ML depth round on classical algorithms or deep learning fundamentals, and behavioural.
 AI labs (Anthropic, OpenAI, Scale, Mistral) lean heavier on Python and from-scratch implementations; recommendation-heavy product companies (Pinterest, TikTok, Spotify) lean on system design for ranking / retrieval; FAANG keeps closer to the SWE coding bar.